Our management team

 Mr. Lyons holds a bachelor’s degree in Economics from Vassar College and an MBA from the University of Chicago.

-Sherri Evers was appointed vice-president, commercial and corporate development, effective January 1, 2021.
+Sherri Evers was appointed senior vice-president, sustainability, commercial development and product solutions, effective May 1, 2023.

 Ms. Evers is Canadian and holds a bachelor of commerce degree from the University of Saskatchewan in Marketing and General Business.